 Who are we?

 Women in Tech® is an international non-profit organization with a double mission: to close the gender gap and to help women embrace technology.
-The organization focuses on 4 primary areas that are a call for action: Education, Entrepreneurship, Projects, Awards.
+The organization focuses on 4 primary areas that are a call for action: Education, Entrepreneurship, Events and Research.

 The aim is to educate, equip and empower women and girls with the necessary skills to succeed in STEM career fields.

 More than an organization, we are a movement representing all people – regardless of gender, race, ethnicity, class, age, sexual orientation, or disability status.
-We have members in 53 different countries.
+We have members in over 60 countries.

 Why it matters